 Accounting Policies - Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by WCCTAC are described in Note 1 to the financial statements.
-No new accounting policies were adopted, and the application of existing policies was not changed during the year, except as follows:
+No new accounting policies were adopted, and the application of existing policies was not changed during the year, except as follows.
+The following pronouncements became effective, but did not have a material effect on the financial statements: